Irving Jones: Themes and critical reception

 Cause I'm a ragtime millionaire."

 Jones was praised by some critics as "the very best interpreter of modern ragtime ballad and one of the most accomplished composers of songs of that class".
-But I. McCorker of the Indianapolis Freeman said in 1902 that those who praised him were confusing talent with capability and fam with 'notoriety.
+But I. McCorker of the Indianapolis Freeman said in 1902 that those who praised him were confusing talent with capability and fame with 'notoriety.
 Jones, he said, "was grinding out coon conceits with a fecund mind."
 Corker admitted however, that there were so few avenues available for Black performers to make money that he was glad that Jones "had bagged some coin of the realm."